dance858/Toeplitz-covariance-estimation/README.md

 [output] = NML(input)
 ```

-An example of how it is called is given in `example1.m` in the `examples`-folder.
-Running `example1.m` results in the following output:
+An example of how it is called is given in `demo.m` in the `examples`-folder.
+Running `demo.m` results in the following output:

 ```
 Test